Signature and concordance of positive knots: Proof of theorem

 \section{Proof of theorem~\ref{T1}}

-Suppose that there exists a smooth concordance class $\mathcal{K}$ containing infinitely many positive knots $K_i$.
-By a theorem of Taylor, the signature function depends only on the smooth concordance class of a knot, so all the $K_i$ have identical signature function~\cite{Taylor}.
+Suppose that there exists a topological, locally-flat concordance class $\mathcal{K}$ containing infinitely many positive knots $K_i$.
+The average signature function depends only on the topological, locally-flat concordance class of a knot, so all the $K_i$ have identical signature function outside the zeroes of their Alexander polynomials~\cite{Po}.
 In particular, all the $K_i$ have the same signature $\sigma = \sigma(\mathcal{K}) \in \NN$.
-Thus, by Theorem~\ref{T}, the genera of the knots $K_i$ are bounded from above by $24\sigma$.
-It then follows from a theorem of Stoimenow that there exist finitely many positive knot diagrams $D_j$, such that every knot $K_i$ is obtained from one of the $D_j$ by inserting a certain number of positive full twists at the crossings of $D_j$ (see Fig.~\ref{postwist})~\cite{Stoimenow01}.
+Thus, by Theorem~\ref{T}, the genera of the knots $K_i$ are bounded from above by $12\sigma$.
+It then follows from a theorem of Stoimenow that there exist finitely many positive knot diagrams $D_j$, such that every knot $K_i$ is obtained from one of the $D_j$ by inserting a certain number of positive full twists at the crossings of $D_j$ (see Fig.~\ref{postwist})~\cite[Theorem 3.1]{Stoimenow01}.

 Since there are infinitely many $K_i$ but only finitely many $D_j$, we can assume without loss of generality that all the knots $K_i$ are obtained from one single reduced diagram $D$ by inserting a certain number of positive full twists at the crossings $c_1, \dots , c_n$ of $D$.
 Again, since there are infinitely many $K_i$ but only finitely many crossings, we can assume that the number of inserted full twists at one of the crossings, say $c_1$, becomes arbitrarily large as $i$ tends to infinity.
 Now let $K(N)$ be the knot obtained by starting from the diagram $D$ and inserting $N$ positive full twists at $c_1$ and let $L$ be the link obtained from $D$ by smoothing the crossing $c_1$ as in Fig.~\ref{smoothingc1}.